ysun98/Contributions/CONTRIBUTING.md

 Sometimes it is appropriate to contribute more than one package at a time.
 The most common case is when a software package has a companion experiment data package used for illustrative purposes in the vignette.
-Remember to avoid circular dependencies between pacakges.
+Remember to avoid circular dependencies between packages.

 1. Start by submitting the package that can be installed without a dependency on any of the other packages you are submitting (this is